MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/honolulu-ga/use/known_issues.md

 * To do any copy/paste within the remote session, you can copy as normal (right click + copy or Ctrl+C), but paste requires right click + paste (Ctrl+V does NOT work)

-* Opening the web browser�s debugger while a Remote Desktop session is active may cause your computer to crash.
-Don�t do it.
+* Opening the web browser's debugger while a Remote Desktop session is active may cause your computer to crash.
+Don't do it.

 * You cannot send the following key commands to the remote session